hexeguitar/4WD_UART/README.md

 ![alt text][mech2]

 ### Front panel
 Front panel is designed to accommodate the version with soft power switch.
-A normal pushbutton is used, but installed in reverse with terminals bent, as shon on the pic:
+A normal pushbutton is used, but installed in reverse with terminals bent, as shown on the pic:
 ![alt text][panel1]
-A single 1x02 0.1" SMD type pin header is used to connet the pusbutton to the main board.
+A single 1x02 0.1" SMD type pin header is used to connect the pushbutton to the main board.
 Light pipes for the leds can be made by pushing a tiny bit of hot glue into the holes.

 ### Operation